citizenfx/natives/MISC/SupressRandomEventThisFrame.md

 ```

 ## Parameters
 * **eventType**: The type of the event to be suppressed or enabled.
-Use the `eventType` enum for specific event types.
+Use the `eEventType` enum for specific event types.
 * **enable**: Set to `false` to suppress the event for this frame; set to `true` to enable it.